flutter/flutter/dev/bots/README.md

 [Material Components for Flutter Codelabs](https://github.com/material-components/material-components-flutter-codelabs) can be built.
 This test serves as a smoke test for the Flutter framework and should not fail.
-Please address the issue from within your PR and rerun the test.
+If it does, please address any issues in your PR and rerun the test.
 If you feel that the test failing is not a direct result of changes made in your PR or that breaking this test is absolutely necessary, escalate this issue by [submitting an issue](https://github.com/material-components/material-components-flutter-codelabs/issues/new?title=%5BURGENT%5D%20Flutter%20Framework%20breaking%20PR) to the MDC-Flutter Team.